elcarva57/Getting-and-Cleaning-Data/README.md

 Explanation for Getting and Cleaning Data course project
 --------------------------------------------------------

-These are instructions to run R script run_analysis.R
+These are instructions to run R script `run_analysis.R`

 **IMPORTANT**
-When extracting the Samsung data zip file: "UCI HAR Dataset.zip" it creates a folder named: "UCI HAR Dataset" and under this folder there are two more folders: train and test In these folders there are the files needed to run this script:
+When extracting the Samsung data zip file: `UCI HAR Dataset.zip` it creates a folder named: `UCI HAR Dataset` and under this folder there are two more folders: `train` and `test` In these folders there are the files needed to run this script:
 ```
 ./features.txt